TA Handbook

 Use a broadly generalist style as the baseline.
 Firm-specific customization comes after mastery of fundamentals.

-Students complete four progressive consulting projects that build on each other.
+Students complete three progressive consulting deliverables that build on each other.
+Each deliverable is presented to the pod for feedback.

 |---|---|---|---|---|